openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/02-deploying-a-kafka-connect.md

 ]
 ```

-> Note: Output formatted for the sake of readability
+> Note: The preceding output is formatted to improve readability

-The Connect node has the Debezium `MySqlConnector` connector plugin available.
+Our Debezium `MySqlConnector` connector is now available for use on the Connect node.

-You have successfully deployed Kafka Connect node and configured it to contain Debezium.
+You have successfully deployed a Kafka Connect node and configured it to contain Debezium.

-In next step of this scenario we will finish deployment by creating a connection between database source and Kafka Connect.
+In the next step of this scenario we will finish the deployment by creating a connection between the MySQL database source and Kafka Connect.